-To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's Drug List OR is now restricted in some way.
+To be eligible for a temporary supply, the drug you have been taking must no longer be on the plan's "Drug List" OR is now restricted in some way.

-- If you are a new member, we will cover a temporary supply of your drug during the first (90 days) of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first (90 days) of the calendar year. - This temporary supply will be for a maximum of month supply.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of one month supply of medication.
+- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 30-day.
+If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30-day supply of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.)

-• For those members who have been in the plan for more than (90 days) and reside in a long-term care facility and need a supply right away:
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away:

-We will cover one 31-day supply emergency supply of a particular drug, or less if your prescription is written for fewer days.
+We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
 This is in addition to the above temporary supply.

-An Emergency Supply is defined by CMS as a one-time fill of a non-formulary drug that is necessary with respect to current members in the LTC setting.
-Current members that need a onetime Emergency Fill or that are prescribed a non-formulary drug as a result of a level of care change will be placed in transition and provided the one-time fill.
+• An Emergency Supply is defined by CMS as a one-time fill of a non-formulary drug that is necessary with respect to current members in the LTC setting.
+Current members that need a one-time Emergency Fill or that are prescribed a non-formulary drug as a result of a level of care change will be placed in transition and provided the one-time fill.